 Why I chose Fuji

-In 2017, I bought a brand new Fujifilm X-T20 and to this day I still use it as my main (and only) astro imaging camera.
+In 2017, I bought a brand new Fujifilm X-T20, and to this day, I still use it as my main (and only) astro imaging camera.
 Back then, my main goal was to have a small and portable camera, so huge Canon DSLRs were a no-no for me.
 Back at the time, Sony and Fuji were making the best mirrorless cameras, but Sony suffered from a so-called "star eater" problem.
 So, Fuji was a clear winner for me.

 Dedicated Astronomy Cameras (CCD/CMOS)

 This is where your wallet may get hurt.
 As I don't own a dedicated astronomy camera yet, I will write only what I know from the Internet.
-So how do they differ from "normal", day-use cameras?
+So how do they differ from "normal" day-use cameras?

 DSLR vs. CCD

 First of all, astronomical CCDs are designed to work only when connected to a computer.
-They are not stand-alone, they don't have LCD screens, and they need to be connected via USB to a PC to take a picture.
+They are not stand-alone, don't have LCD screens, and need to be connected via USB to a PC to take a picture.
 That means you have to carry a laptop with your rig.
 Also, they are far more pricey.

 That's the cons, now the pros.
 More advanced CCD cameras have built-in sensor cooling, which means a lot less noise in your pictures.
 Also, with mono CCD cameras (color ones also exist), you can use different filters (like red, green, blue, or narrowband H-alpha) to produce images in different wavelengths of the visible spectrum (best - like the best of the best on the whole world - astrophotography images are made this way).
 That, of course, comes with an additional cost (filter wheel).